 Many of his approximately 150 musical works have been performed in liturgical settings and in concert.

-Kwasniewski is also a scholar of The Aquinas Institute in Green Bay, which, in conjunction with Emmaus Academic, is publishing the Opera Omnia of the Angelic Doctor in some 60 volumes; a Fellow of the Albertus Magnus Center for Scholastic Studies, which conducts summer courses in Norcia, Italy; and a Senior Fellow of the St. Paul Center in Steubenville.
+Kwasniewski has also worked with The Aquinas Institute that is editing and publishing the Opera Omnia of the Angelic Doctor in some 60 volumes.
+He is a Fellow of the Albertus Magnus Center for Scholastic Studies and a Senior Fellow of the St. Paul Center in Steubenville.

 Philosophy of Nature, Metaphysics, and Ethics in the Aristotelian-Thomist Tradition